-Lit! was started by high schooler Ben Hirschfeld to provide solar lanterns to students in developing countries, replacing dim, dirty, dangerous kerosene lamps in their homes.
+Lit! provides solar lanterns to students in developing countries, replacing the dim, dangerous kerosene lamps used previously.

 boost children’s literacy and education.
 Children can study after dark with good reading light.
 The increased study time also leads to higher pass rates and marks in school.